Rootly-AI-Labs/IncidentDiagram/README.md

 Explaining an outage can be challenging, especially for complex incidents in distributed systems, which have become the norm.
 People also have different preferences for how information is presented, and often, a visual representation is worth a thousand words.
 However, manually creating application and infrastructure diagrams is time-consuming, making it impractical to do so for every incident.
 That's why we believe **Incident Diagram** could be a valuable tool for SREs and on-call practitioners, helping them quickly visualize and understand what went wrong.

 ## About the Rootly AI Labs
-This project was developed by the Rootly AI Labs.
-The AI Labs is a fellow-led program designed to redefine reliability and system operations.
-We develop innovative prototypes, create open-source tools, and produce research reports we share with the community.
+This project was developed by the [Rootly AI Labs](https://labs.rootly.ai/).
+The AI Labs is building the future of system reliability and operational excellence.
+We operate as an open-source incubator, sharing ideas, experimenting, and rapidly prototyping.
+We're committed to ensuring our research benefits the entire community.
 ![Rootly AI logo](https://github.com/Rootly-AI-Labs/EventOrOutage/raw/main/rootly-ai.png)